-19-Year-Old Sylvia Plath on Finding Transcendence and Nonreligious Divinity in Nature
+19-Year-Old Sylvia Plath on the Transcendent Splendor of Nature

 “No matter what the ideas or conduct of others, there is a unique rightness and beauty to life which can be shared in openness, in wind and sunlight, with a fellow human being who believes in the same basic principles.”

 Carl Sagan believed that nature itself is a source of spiritual awe.
 Alan Lightman captured this beautifully in his account of a secular transcendent experience.
 And yet it’s not the scientists but the poets and writers who are best able to capture that sense of earthly reverence, from Virginia Woolf’s intoxicating account of visiting Stonehenge to Hans Christian Andersen’s chronicle of climbing Vesuvius.